pitkane/knowledge/mikko/mikko.md

 Quotes:

 "Waste no more time arguing about what a good person should be.
-Be one." —Marcus Aurelius
+Be one." -Marcus Aurelius

 The Samurai Carpenter